SerAbin1/Protocols/README.md

-# TCP with Socket
+# Socket

-Exploring TCP by building it with the python socket module.
+Exploring TCP, UDP and other protocols by building it with the python socket module.